Approximately Optimal Multi-Stream Quickest Change Detection: PROOFS

 where

 Thus \eqref{eq:knownestimate} is the maximizer of a random walk with negative drift starting at 0 \citep{hinkley1970changepoint}.
 Let

-denote the event that at time $t$, the change-point estimate changes.
-Any index associated with a value of less than 0 on the random walk cannot be the estimate and thus the change-point estimate is not updated.
-Then
+denote the event that at time $t$, the estimate changes.
+Any index associated with a value of less than 0 on the random walk cannot be the estimate and thus the estimate is not updated.
+Then for all $n\geq 1$, we have